francescovallone/serinus/.website/blog/serinus_vs_dartfrog.md

 ## Interoperability with Shelf

-As you might know Dart Frog is built on top of Shelf, a low-level web server framework for Dart.
-This means that you can use all the Shelf middlewares and plugins with Dart Frog.
+As you may know, Dart Frog is built on top of Shelf, a low-level web server framework for Dart.
+This means you can leverage the entire ecosystem of Shelf middleware and plugins with Dart Frog.

-Serinus is not built on top of Shelf but it provides a way to use Shelf middlewares and plugins with it.
-This allows you to use the vast ecosystem of Shelf plugins with Serinus reducing the need to reinvent the wheel and also making it easier to migrate from a Shelf or Dart Frog application to a Serinus application.
+Serinus, while not built on Shelf, still provides compatibility with Shelf middleware and plugins.
+This allows you to take advantage of Shelf’s extensive ecosystem, minimizing the need to reinvent the wheel and simplifying migration from a Shelf or Dart Frog application to Serinus.

 ::: code-group